ajnirp/ajnirp.github.io/content/blog/euler_45_revisited.md

 We can read this property in reverse: given the {{ katex(body="h^{th}") }} hexagonal number, there always exists a corresponding {{ katex(body="t = 2h-1") }} such that the {{ katex(body="t^{th}") }} triangular number equals it.
 In other words, every hexagonal number is a triangle number.
 Which means that it's enough to check for numbers that are both hexagonal and pentagonal.
 The "triangle" requirement will automatically be satisfied 🙂.

-This approach is much more readable, but is it more performant?
-As it turns out, this approach runs faster on my machine than the approach described in my previous post!
+This approach is much more readable than the one in the previous blog post, but is it more performant?
+As it turns out, this approach runs faster on my machine than the previous approach!
 It's not instantly obvious to me why, without inspecting the generated CPython bytecode, but I speculate that it has to do with the expensiveness of computing the floating-point square root of a number.